linode/apl-core/adr/2020-11-06-konstraint-policy-library.md

 Konstraint is used to generate yaml manifests (ConstraintTemplates, Constraint) from source `.rego` files, that get deployed in the `gatekeer-artifacts` chart.

-`$ otomi validate-policies` uses Conftest under the hood to check all defined policies against the generated resources
+Conftest makes use of these same `.rego` files to check all defined policies against the generated resources.

 ### Motivation: